getindata/kedro-airflow-k8s/docs/source/03_getting_started/01_quickstart.md

 in order to get DAG copied directly to Airflow DAG folder.
 Google Cloud Storage locations are also support with `gcs://` or `gs://` prefix in the parameter (this requires plugin to be installed with `pip install kedro-airflow-k8s[gcp]`).

+In order to use AWS S3 as storage, prefix output with `s3://` (this requires plugin to be installed with `pip install kedro-airflow-k8s[aws]`).